 As you explore these variables and other questions you may have about your abortion options, we hope Avenue Women’s Center can be of assistance to you.

 Are you not certain you’re pregnant and need to know for sure?
 Avenue Women’s Center offers to everyone a free, medical-grade pregnancy test, over 99% accurate just ten days after the possible time of conception.

-With the ten week limit on a medical abortion, how can you know if you are still early enough?
+With the ten-week limit on medical abortion, how can you know if you are still early enough?
 An ultrasound is required to determine this.
-As a non-profit women’s limited medical clinic, Avenue Women’s Center may be able to provide for you a free ultrasound to answer this question and to address other possible aspects of the pregnancy.
+As a limited medical clinic, Avenue Women’s Center may be able to provide a free ultrasound to answer this question and to address other possible aspects of the pregnancy.

 We will be honored to serve you.